 * Remember the finishing touches.
 “Enhance stone walls or piers at the front of the home with urns planted with fresh flowering plants or winter greens to make the home more inviting from the street,” says Matthew Gramer, president of NatureWorks Landscaping.
 Pay careful consideration to the shape, size and form of planters.
 “Luxury is all about the details, so add some fine touches to your space,” says Hoxsie.
 “Beautiful limestone planters are always a classic for luxury homes.”

 * Fit the home into the natural landscape.
 “Look at the entire property and neighborhood when designing your landscape,” says Ed Bemis of Bemis Farms Nursery.
 “This contributes to a more sophisticated look.
 Keep it simple and balanced.
 Sophisticated landscaping doesn’t mean overly fancy.
 The goal is to achieve is a look that’s soft, subtle, and comfortable.”

 * Don’t forget the driveway.
 “The driveway and forecourt are the threshold of the house and can make or break the arrival experience,” says Marc Mazzarelli of Marc Mazzarelli Associates, LLC.
 “A granite cobble courtyard is about as good as it gets here in New England.”Have a real estate question?
-Contact Leslie Mann and she'd be glad to answer your confidential questions.
-Mann is a realtor with Gibson Sotheby's International Realty in Weston, MA.
+Contact Kyle Mann to learn more about selling your home in the Boston suburbs.
+Mann is a Realtor with Gibson Sotheby's International Realty.